 Grassroots situation in Turkana

-This desert region is inhabited by 900,000 people, mainly of the Masai ethnic group.
-A population whose economy is based mainly on family livestock (goats, cows) and in which any other form of economic activity is non-existent.
-The vulnerability of this population is determined by the spectacular effect that climate change has produced in the region (between 2-3º increase in average temperature since 1950) and the limited capacity of the population to overcome these changes due to the practically non-existent physical infrastructures (roads, water supply infrastructures, electricity, etc.), as well as services (health, education, food security, etc.).
+This desert region is inhabited by 1,300,000 people mainly from the Turkana ethnic group.
+A population whose economy is based mainly on family farming (goats, donkeys and camels) and in which any other form of economic activity is non-existent.
+The vulnerability of this population is determined by the spectacular effect that climate change has produced in the region (between 2-3º increase in average temperature since 1950) and the poor capacity of the population to overcome these changes due to the practically nonexistent physical infrastructures (roads, water supply infrastructure, electricity, etc.), as well as services (health, education, food security, etc.).

 PURPOSE OF THE PROJECT